bsommardahl/farsight-book/near-sighted/believing-unbelievers.md

 has_toc: false
 ---

-1. Believers experiencing life with Temporal mindset…
+## Believers experiencing life with Temporal mindset…

-        1. really believers?
+1. Are we really believers?
 What do we really believe in?
 1. View problems as negative, missing opportunities
 1. Living as if this is "it", this is reality
 1. Death is bad, even for believers
 1. People are obstacles
 1. We elevate ourselves while standing on others